nemarvin/nemarvin.github.io/cv.md

 </p>

 <p>
-Historian of race, slavery, and empire in the French and Indian Ocean worlds.
-My work examines how colonial regimes produced and contested racial categories, with particular attention to family, religion, and everyday practices of power.
+Historian of race, slavery, and resistance in the French colonial world (North America, Caribbean, Indian Ocean)
 </p>

 </section>